How to

 Exception if you are receiving AAP while you look for a job

-If you have a decision for NAV that gives you AAP for 6 months while you look for a job, you must be registered as a job seeker.
+If you have a decision for Nav that gives you AAP for 6 months while you look for a job, you must be registered as a job seeker.
 If you answer “no” question 5, about continued registration, this will happen:

 - You automatically lose your right to AAP, and your payments are terminated.

-- You will no longer be registered as a job seeker with NAV.
+- You will no longer be registered as a job seeker with Nav.

 - You will not get any more employment status forms.